hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

 Below is the generated AXI-Lite register file wrapper, created from the TOML file above via the :class:`.VhdlAxiLiteWrapperGenerator` class.
+This is instantiated in the :ref:`example_counter_vhdl` to get register values of native type without any manual casting.

 .. collapse:: Click to expand/collapse code.